The Counterfeit

 That lesson is devastating because it trains souls to prefer the absence of friction over the presence of truth.
 The conscience becomes domesticated.
 Later, when larger ecclesial lies demand silence, the soul is already prepared to comply.

-There is a bitter irony in all this.
+There is a bitter irony here.
 The same communities that suppress present warning will often honor past witnesses.
 They quote saints who resisted error, praise martyrs, admire confessors, and speak warmly of prophetic courage in earlier centuries.

 But that admiration is safe because the dead prophet cannot presently disrupt their compromises.